o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 ### AzFramework::AssetCatalog {#asset-pipeline-asset-system-programming-azframeworkassetcatalog}

-The asset catalog is a set of lookup tables that notifies the Lumberyard asset system when assets on the file system change\.
+The asset catalog is a set of lookup tables that notifies the O3DE asset system when assets on the file system change\.
 The asset manager monitors the `AssetCatalogEventBus`\.
 When the bus delivers the `OnCatalogAssetChanged` event, the asset manager starts upgrading assets\.
 This is how live reloading is implemented\.

 To receive notifications about assets that change on disk, connect to the `AssetCatalogEventBus`\.
 Then use the `AssetCatalogRequestBus` to make requests to the `AssetCatalog` to resolve assets by ID\.
 For details, see the `AssetManagerBus.h` file\.